 RV tires can be pretty expensive, which is why you need to make sure that the one you’re choosing features all the right attributes.
 So to help ensure you’re making the right investment, the following are the features you need to be on a lookout for.

 You need to know the size of the tires you'll need.
-Now, identifying the size isn't that difficult; you need to examine the old tire’s sidewall to locate a combination of letters and numbers.
+Now, identifying the size isn't that difficult, simply examine the old tire’s sidewall to locate a combination of letters and numbers.
 This combo indicates the size of the tire and helps you in finding the right replacement.

 The combination indicates the type of tire you need, the width it should feature, the height, etc. Once the size is determined, you need to look for a new tire that has the same combination.
-This process makes it easier to narrow down the number of options that are available for you.
+This process makes it easier to narrow down the number of options that are available for you when shopping for the best RV tires.

 Load Rating and Maximum Weight

 You need to know the amount of weight your tires will carry.
 Make sure to include the weight inside the RV when taking this number into consideration.
 A smart move on your part would be to get tires that have a load rating above your required maximum weight.
-This helps in ensuring that your tires will be able to handle the weight of the RV.
+This ensures your tires will be able to handle the weight of the RV.

-A load rating is a designation found on the tire’s sidewall.
-You’ll find the maximum weight written in the sidewall; this is the load rating.
-It refers to the amount of poundage a tire can handle when it is fully inflated.
+A load rating is found on the tire’s sidewall, and you’ll find the maximum weight written there.
+The load rating refers to the amount of poundage a tire can handle when it is fully inflated.

 Regardless of how often you plan on using your tires, you still want them to feature a durable sidewall.
 You want this particular feature to prevent tire failure and other dangerous situations.
 Make sure that whatever tire you are opting for has this feature.